Arsenal’s Balogun challenges Anjorin and Tella for Premier League award | Goal.com

 “He plays with pace and energy with and against the ball and is direct when it comes to his thinking and actions."

-Born in England, Balogun, Anjorin and Tella who have played for England at youth levels are eligible to represent three-time African champions Nigeria at senior level.
+Born in England, Balogun, Anjorin and Tella -who have played for England at youth level - are eligible to represent three-time African champions Nigeria at senior level.